Physical Therapy Rockville MD

 By combining strengthening and cardiovascular exercises, physical therapy might restore a client’s ability to fulfill the demands of their job.
-In some cases, it may greatly speed up the recovery process following surgery or an injury, and may allow the client to return to work sooner than expected.
+In some cases, it may significantly speed up the recovery process following surgery or an injury and may allow the client to return to work sooner than expected.
 Work-related injuries will likely benefit from physical therapy, which can reduce:

 - Lost wages from not being able to work full-time or at all